-'Your connexions among your brethren of the clergy may be of great use to you.
+"Your connections among your brethren of the clergy may be of great use to you.
 You may easily learn the names of all ministers of that country who understand the language of it.
-You may write to them, expressing the doubts that have arisen, and desiring them to send for such of the bards as remain, and make them rehearse their ancient noems.
-Let the elergymen then have the translation in their hands, and let them write back to you, and inform you, that they heard such a one (naming him), living in such a place, rehearse the original of such a passage, from such a page to such a page of the English translation, which appeared exact and faithful.
+You may write to them, expressing the doubts that have arisen, and desiring them to send for such of the bards as remain, and make them reliearse their ancient poems.
+Let the clergymen then have the translation in their hands, and let them write back to you, and inform you, that they heard such a one (naming him), living in such a place, rehearse the original of such a passage, from such a page to such a page of the English translation, which appeared exact and faithful.
 If you give to the public a sufficient number of such testimonies you may prevail.
-But I venture to foretel to you, that nothing less will serve the purpose; nothing less will so much as command the attention of the public.
+But I venture to foretel to you, that nothing less will serve the purpose: nothing less will so much as command the attention of the public.

-Beeket tells me, that he is to give us a new edition of your Dissertation, accompanied with some remarks on Temora.
+"Becket tells me, that he is to give us a new edition of your Dissertation, accompanied with some remarks on Temora.
 Here is a favourable opportunity for you to execute this purpose.
-You have a just and laudable zeal for the credit of these poems.
-They are, if genuine, one of the greatest curiosities in all respects that ever was discovered in the commonwealth of letters; and the child is, in a manner, become yours by adoption, as Macpherson has totally abandoned all care of it.
+You have a just and landable zeal for the credit of these poems, They are, if genuine, one of the greatest curiosities in all respects that ever was discovered in the commonwealth of letters; and the child is, in a manner, become yours by adoption, as Macpherson has totally abandoned all care of it.
 These motives call upon you to exert yourself; and I think it were suitable to your candour, and most satisfactory also to the reader, to publish all the answers to all the letters you write, even though some of those letters should make somewhat against your own opinion in this affair.
 We shall always be the more assured, that no arguments are strained beyond their proper force, and no contrary arguments suppressed, where such an entire communication is made to us.
-Becket joins me heartily in that application; and he owns to me, that the believers in the authenticity of the poems diminish every day among the men of sense and reflection.
-Nothing less than what I prose can throw the balance on the other side.
+Becket joins me heartily in that application; and he owns to ne, that the believers in the authenticity of the poems diminish every day among the men of sense and reflection.
+Nothing less than what I propose can throw the balance on the other side."

-Lisle Street, Leicester Fields, 19th Sept.
+Lisle Street, Leicester Fields.
+19th Sept.
 1763.

 The second letter contains less matter of importance; but what there is that is relevant deserves not to be omitted.
+"I am very glad," he writes on the 6th of October,

-'I am very glad,' he writes on the 6th of October, 1763,' you have undertaken the task shieh I use the freedom to recommend to you.
+"I am very glad," he writes on the thin of October, 1765, "you have undertaken the task which I used the freedom to recommend to you.
 Nothing less than what you propose will serve the purpose.
-You need expect no assistance from Macpherson, who flew into a passion when I told him of the letter I strange and heteroelite a mortal, than whom I have searce ever known a man more perverse and unamiable.
-He will probably depart for Florida with governor Johnstone, and I would advise him to travel among the Chickisaws or Cherokees, in order to tame and civilize him.
+You need expect no assistance from Macpherson, who flew into a passion when I told him of the letter I had wrote to you.
+But you must not mind so strange and heteroclite a mortal, than whom I have scarce ever known a man more perverse and unamiable.
+He will probably depart for Florida with governor Johnstone, and I would advise him to travel among the Chickissas' or Cherokees, in order to tame and civilise him.